xitrum-framework/xitrum-doc/guide/howto.rst

   val encrypted: Array[Byte]         = Secure.encrypt("my data".getBytes)
   val decrypted: Option[Array[Byte]] = Secure.decrypt(encrypted)

-You can use ``xitrum.util.Base64`` to encode and decode the binary data to normal string (to embed to HTML for response etc.).
+You can use ``xitrum.util.UrlSafeBase64`` to encode and decode the binary data to normal string (to embed to HTML for response etc.).

 If you can combine the above operations in one step:

 ::

-  import xitrum.util.SecureBase64
+  import xitrum.util.SecureUrlSafeBase64

-  val encrypted: String         = SecureBase64.encrypt("my object")
+  val encrypted = SecureUrlSafeBase64.encrypt(mySerializableObject)  // A String
-  val decrypted: Option[String] = SecureBase64.decrypt(encrypted).asInstanceOf[Option[String]]
+  val decrypted = SecureUrlSafeBase64.decrypt(encrypted).asInstanceOf[Option[mySerializableClass]]

-``SecureBase64`` uses ``xitrum.util.SeriDeseri`` to serialize and deserialize.
+``SecureUrlSafeBase64`` uses ``xitrum.util.SeriDeseri`` to serialize and deserialize.
-As a result, your data must be serializable.
+Your data must be serializable.

-You can specify a key for encryption and decryption, like:
+You can specify a key for encryption:

 ::

-  Secure.encrypt("my data".getBytes, "my key")
+  val encrypted = Secure.encrypt("my data".getBytes, "my key")
-  Secure.decrypt(encrypted, "my key")
+  val decrypted = Secure.decrypt(encrypted, "my key")

-  SecureBase64.encrypt("my object", "my key") SecureBase64.decrypt(encrypted, "my key")
+  val encrypted = SecureUrlSafeBase64.encrypt(mySerializableObject, "my key")
+  val decrypted = SecureUrlSafeBase64.decrypt(encrypted, "my key").asInstanceOf[Option[mySerializableClass]]

 If no key is specified, ``secureKey`` in xitrum.conf file in config directory is used.